 Thanks, and good luck, Doug.

-Doug, thank you for the incite, (insight) researching material about compressors have left me feeling over my head.
+Doug, thank you for the incite, (insight) researching material about compressors has left me feeling over my head.
 I suppose the reset button is the red button off to the right side?
 I’ve also read some compressors have breakers, is this correct?
-From the looks of things I have a older model.
+From the looks of things, I have an older model.
 Is there a website I can draw information to better understand how the compressor works as well as the details about my particular model?

-Robert D. comments, it looks like the capacitor cover on the left in the picture has been moved the screw is not through the cover and you can see the clean spot where it should be , it’s possible the capacitor cover is touching the connector’s and has it shorted out .
+Robert D. comments, it looks like the capacitor cover on the left in the picture has been moved the screw is not through the cover and you can see the clean spot where it should be, it’s possible the capacitor cover is touching the connector’s and has it sorted out.

 Thank you Robert D!
 This was the type of direct streamlined feedback I was hoping for.
 I found this compressor chained up in my basement when I bought the house.
 Forgotten for whatever reason and well used.
 Since they don’t sell these in the stores anymore it’s rather hard to compare to see how it would look new, Justen.